xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 Here is a schematic illustration where each month is represented by a different shade of red and a single chunk contains 4 months:
 ![monthly cohorts](https://flox.readthedocs.io/en/latest/_images/cohorts-month-chunk4.png)
 This means that we can run the tree reduction for each cohort (three cohorts in total: `JFMA | MJJA | SOND`) independently and expose more parallelism.
-Doing so can significantly reduce compute times and in particular memory required for the computation.
+Doing so can significantly reduce memory required for the computation.

 Finally, if there isn't much separation of groups into cohorts, like when groups are randomly distributed across chunks, then it's hard to do better than the standard `method="map-reduce"`.